Dynamical black hole entropy beyond general relativity from the Einstein frame: Stationary black hole background and gauge conditions for perturbations

 In this section we introduce the geometry of the stationary black hole background and impose gauge conditions on non-stationary perturbations used to study the first law.
 Our geometric setup mainly follows that of \cite{Visser:2024pwz}.

-Consider a stationary $D-$dimensional stationary black hole background geometry $(M,g_{ab})$.
-We assume that the black hole spacetime is asymptotic flat and electrically neutral.
+Consider a $D-$dimensional stationary black hole background geometry $(M,g_{ab})$, as shown in FIG. \ref{fig:Stationary_BH}.
+We assume that the black hole spacetime is asymptotically flat and electrically neutral.
 The event horizon of this black hole coincides with the bifurcate Killing Horizon $\mathcal{H}$.
 We label the future horizon by $\mathcal{H}^+$, the past horizon by $\mathcal{H}^-$, and the bifurcation surface by $\mathcal{B}$.
 The Killing field normal to the Killing horizon is denoted by $\xi^a$, and it is a Killing symmetry of the metric $g_{ab}$ as well as the matter fields $\phi$. i.e.,

 We are mainly interested in the part of $\mathcal{H}^+$ that lies to the future of $\mathcal{B}$.
 We can always erect a set of null zweibein bases $(k^a,l^a)$ on $\mathcal{H}^+$, where $k^a$ is the future directed null normal to $\mathcal{H}^+$ and it is affinely parameterized as $k^a \overset{\mathcal{H}^+}{=} (\partial_v)^a$ with $v$ being set to $0$ on $\mathcal{B}$, $l^a$ is an (future-directed) ingoing auxiliary null vector field and $k^a l_a = -1$ holds on the horizon.
 We can also extend $l^a$ off the horizon by solving $l^b \nabla_b l^a = 0$ and denote the affine null distance away from $\mathcal{H}^+$ by $u$ to identify $l^a = (\partial_u)^a$.
 Finally, we can extend $k^a$ off the horizon such that it commutes with $l^a$, i.e., $\left[k,l\right]^a = 0$.
 Since $\xi^b \nabla_b \xi^a \overset{\mathcal{H}^+}{=} \kappa \xi^a$ and $k^b \nabla_b k^a \overset{\mathcal{H}^+}{=} 0$, we can scale $k^a$ properly such that